-An employee or their dependent must reside or work in the Service Area except for temporary residency outside the Service Area for purposes of attending school, court-ordered coverage for Dependents or other unique family arrangements, when approved in advance by KFHPWA.
+An employee must reside or work in the Service Area.
+An employee's dependent must also reside in the plan's service area, except for temporary residency outside the Service Area for purposes of attending school, court-ordered coverage for Dependents or other unique family arrangements, when approved in advance by KFHPWA.
 KFHPWA has the right to verify eligibility.

-An employee must submit a PEBB Employee Enrollment/Change or PEBB Employee Enrollment/Change (for Medical Only Groups) form and any supporting documents to their employing agency when they become newly eligible or regain eligibility for PEBB benefits.
-The forms must be received no later than 31 days after the date the employee becomes eligible or regains eligibility.
+An employee must use Benefits 24/7, the online enrollment system (once available), or submit a PEBB Employee Enrollment/Change or PEBB Employee Enrollment/Change (for Medical Only Groups) form and any supporting documents to their employing agency when they become newly eligible or regain eligibility for PEBB benefits.
+The online enrollment must be completed or the form must be received no later than 31 days after the date the employee becomes eligible or regains eligibility.

-If the employee does not return the form by the deadline, the employee will be enrolled in Uniform Medical Plan Classic, and a tobacco use premium surcharge will be incurred.
+If the employee does not enroll online or return the form by the deadline, the employee will be enrolled in Uniform Medical Plan Classic, and a tobacco use premium surcharge will be incurred.
 Consequently, dependents cannot be enrolled until the PEBB Program's next annual open enrollment or when a qualifying event occurs that creates a special open enrollment for enrolling a dependent.